Proline and serine-rich protein 2

-PROSER2, also known as proline and serine rich 2, is a protein that in humans is encoded by the PROSER2 gene.
-PROSER2, or c10orf47 (Chromosome 10 open reading frame 47), is found in band 14 of the short arm of chromosome 10 (10p14) and contains a highly conserved SARG domain.
+Proline and serine-rich protein 2 (PROSER2) is a protein that in humans is encoded by the PROSER2 gene.
+PROSER2, or C10orf47 (Chromosome 10 open reading frame 47), is found in band 14 of the short arm of chromosome 10 (10p14) and contains a highly conserved SARG domain.
 It is a fast evolving gene with two paralogs, c1orf116 and specifically androgen-regulated gene protein isoform 1.
 The PROSER2 protein has a currently uncharacterized function however, in humans, it may play a role in cell cycle regulation, reproductive functioning, and is a potential biomarker of cancer.

 Gene

 This gene is 48,880 bases in length and is 3,360 base pairs in length after transcription to mRNA.
 PROSER2 has 5 splice variants, 3 of which are alternatively spliced and 2 of which are unspliced forms.
 It contains an upstream in-frame stop codon and a 2,000 bp promoter.

 Locus

 PROSER2 is located on the tenth chromosome (10p14).
 It is oriented on the plus strand of DNA and has 5 exons.